Skip to content

 3. Good Faith Effort

 1. If a student puts in a “good faith effort” to complete an assignment, the minimum score they are eligible to receive is 50%.
-Good faith efforts are determined by the following series of questions:
+Good faith efforts are determined by the following series of criteria:

 1. First, the assignment is graded.
 If the score is 50% or greater, the student earns that score.